 2017 Hurricanes: Response and Recovery

-Episcopal Relief & Development and church partners in the US and the Caribbean continue to work together to support relief and recovery efforts following the unprecedented hurricane season of 2017.
+Episcopal Relief & Development and church partners in the US and the Caribbean continue to work together on long-term recovery with a focus on preparation and planning.
+Below is an archive of information shared after events in 2017.

 The 2017 Atlantic hurricane season emerged as the most damaging in recent history with Hurricanes Harvey, Irma and Maria causing destruction throughout Florida, Texas, the Virgin Islands, Puerto Rico and other parts of the US and Caribbean.